squint-cljs/cherry/README.md

 this experiment may end up as improvements in the CLJS compiler if they turn out to be of value.

+See [slides](https://www.dropbox.com/s/955jgzy6hgpx67r/dcd2022-cljs-reimagined.pdf?dl=0) of a presentation given at Dutch Clojure Days 2022 about cherry and squint.

 Depending on interest both from people working on this and the broader community, the above goals may or may not be pursued.
 If you are interested in maturing cherry, please submit